jkwoods/ExaFold/README.md

-# OpenMMPlayground
+# ExaFold

-**NOTE:** Please see devel branch for most recent working implementation.
+**NOTE:** This is older code, currently kept for reference.
+Please see devel branch for most recent working implementation.

 **To Run:**
 1. Edit fold_parameters.json with your parameters (explaination below)